Teaching Your Mortons Neuroma Some Manners

 To start with, we will likely have you take a break from your high-impact activities, to give your nerve tissue time to heal.
 During this time, you can use ice massage to help relieve the pain.
 Just put a large ice cube in a plastic bag and move it over the tender area.
 It is best to leave your high heels in the closet for a while, and those pointy-tipped flats as well.
 You want shoes with plenty of room for your toes and soft insoles to cushion your feet.
 If the pain is severe, we can recommend the best pain reliever for your situation.

 When these methods do not take care of your Mortons Neuroma, we can prescribe padding and inserts that take pressure off your thickened and tender nerve.
 Custom orthotics designed for your particular foot problems are especially effective at addressing numb toes and ball of foot pain.
 Other treatments may involve injected pain medication, ultrasound or laser pain therapy, or even surgery to remove the pressure on the nerve or even part of the nerve itself.

 Being Kind and Helpful to Your Feet

-At Ottawa Foot Practice, we are not thick-skinned: we dont like to see anyone suffer.
+At Ottawa Foot Clinic, we are not thick-skinned: we dont like to see anyone suffer.
 If your neuroma goes untreated, it will likely worsen and bring more pain, tingling, or numbness to your forefoot.
 Let our team be kind to your feet and teach your Mortons Neuroma some manners so it stops bothering you!
 Call our office on Deakin Street in Ottawa, ON, at (613) 595-9700, or simply request an appointment right on our website.